mxagar/cicd_guide/gitlab_ci_cd_howto.md

     name: production
 ```

-## Section 5: Deplyment of a Complex Java Application
+## Section 5: Deployment of a Complex Java Application

 The Java application delivers car information on a REST API, using Postman, and hosted on AWS.
 It is a nice example for cloud deployments.

 The instructor has tutorials and courses on Postman:

 - [Postman API tutorial for beginners](https://www.youtube.com/watch?v=FjgYtQK_zLE)
 - [Postman: The Complete Guide - REST API Testing](https://www.udemy.com/course/postman-the-complete-guide/?referralCode=4E8B90BA4B5EE8DA9237)

 The source code is complied with IntelliJ using Gradle and then it can be executed on a JVM.

-During the compilation, a `build` folder is created which contains the ``cars-api.jar` binary - the artifact.
+During the compilation, a `build` folder is created which contains the `cars-api.jar` binary - the artifact.

 In the Gitlab CI/CD file `.gitlab-ci.yml`, we basically define the compilation job using the `gradlew` command in the script.